agaif/Triangulations-like-OP2/README.md

 ### Standard format for a simplicial complex

-We typically work with rather large $G$-invariant simplicial complexes.
+We typically work with rather large $G$-invariant pure simplicial complexes.

 The file describing a simplicial complex is usually called **triang.dat**.